Gert Hofmann: Life

-Hofmann was born and grew up in Limbach, Saxony (Germany) which, after World War II, became part of East Germany.
+Hofmann was born and grew up in Limbach, Saxony which, after World War II, became part of East Germany.
 In 1948, he moved with his family to Leipzig.
 There, he attended a school for translators and interpreters, studying English and Russian.
 In 1950, he enrolled to Leipzig University, where he studied Romance languages and Slavic languages.
 In 1951, he fled from the German Democratic Republic and settled in Freiburg im Breisgau, where he continued his studies.
 In 1957, he graduated with a thesis on Henry James.

 Hofmann began his writing career as a writer of radio plays.
 After one year as a research assistant at the University of Freiburg, he left Germany in 1961 for Bristol to teach German literature.
 Over the next ten years he taught at universities in Europe in Toulouse, Paris, Edinburgh, and in the United States at New Haven, Berkeley, California and Austin.

 From 1971 to 1980 he lived in the southern Austrian town of Klagenfurt, while teaching at the University of Ljubljana in Slovenia, former Yugoslavia.

 In 1980, aged 49, he returned to Germany, moving to Erding near Munich, becoming a novelist.
-He died of a stroke in 1993.
+He died there in 1993 after suffering a stroke.